equipeGST/RiboDoc/README.md

 │&emsp;&emsp;│&emsp;&emsp;├── *TRiP's qualitative analysis results*
 ├── dag_all.svg
 └── dag_last_run.svg
-- *logs* folder groups together all the error output messages from tools used in RiboDoc analysis pipeline.
+- The *logs/* folder groups together all the error output messages from tools used in RiboDoc analysis pipeline.
 Thus, in the event of an error, it allows you to identify the problematic step to give us feedback.
-- *RESULTS* folder contains 5 subfolders:
+- *RESULTS/* folder contains 5 subfolders:
-&emsp;&emsp;i) *BAM*: it contains a BAM file for each sample (allows visualization on tools such as IGV).
+&emsp;&emsp;i) *BAM/*: it contains a BAM file for each sample (allows visualization on tools such as IGV).
-&emsp;&emsp;ii) *DESeq2*: it contains the differential analysis html report (*PROJECT_NAME.Final_report.txt*), the count_matrix, the tables and the images related to the DESeq2 analysis.
+&emsp;&emsp;ii) *DESeq2/*: it contains the differential analysis html report (*PROJECT_NAME.Final_report.txt*), the count_matrix, the tables and the images related to the DESeq2 analysis.
-&emsp;&emsp;iii) *fastqc*: it contains raw data quality controls.
+&emsp;&emsp;iii) *fastqc/*: it contains raw data quality controls.
-&emsp;&emsp;iv) *htseqcount_CDS*: it contains htseq output for CDS counts.
+&emsp;&emsp;iv) *htseqcount_CDS/*: it contains htseq output for CDS counts.
-&emsp;&emsp;vii) *qualitativeAnalysis* or *riboWatlz*: it contains all files related to qualitative test like periodicity and reads length repartition
+&emsp;&emsp;vii) *qualitativeAnalysis/* or *riboWatlz/*: it contains all files related to qualitative test like periodicity and reads length repartition
 It contains also two files:
 &emsp;&emsp;i) *PROJECT_NAME.Analysis_report.html* gathers standard output of each analysis pipeline tool.
 It allows to know numbers of reads at each step a)raw reads b)reads after trimming and length selection c)after out RNA depletion d)after double alignment on the reference genome.
 &emsp;&emsp;iii) *config.yaml* to have a parameters backup.

-- *the dag files* which represents all the analysis pipeline steps with your samples.
+- The *dag files* which represents the analysis steps with your samples.

 >Last big tip:
 In case that a sample is too variable against other replicats or if new samples sequencing are added to your study, you can delete/move or add them in the *fastq* subfolder, delete/move/rename the subfolder *RESULTS/DESeq2*.
 Run again RiboDoc on the same *project_name* folder and it only creates missing files to complete the analysis (complete analysis for added samples, new differential analysis with all samples available in the *fastq* subfolder).